maciejg-git/litewind-alpine-documentation/documentation/notify.md

 - `header` and `text` - set content of the notification,
 - `delay`, `dismissable` and `static` - override respective props of the container for this notification,
 - `sticky` - sticky notifications are always displayed below or above normal notifications and ignore number set in `data-max-notifications` prop.
-Position depends on `data-order` and `data-sticky-at` props.
+Position depends on the `data-order` prop.
 - `variant` - sets the variant of the notification,
 - `options` - additional custom options that can be referenced in the template.
 This is useful for creating customized notifications.